1984–85 in English football

+Major events and tragedies

-However, the season was overshadowed by three tragedies involving English clubs.
-On 11 May 1985, the last day of the league season, a teenage spectator was killed at St Andrew's stadium in a Second Division clash between Birmingham City and Leeds United in another incident of hooliganism which continued to blight English football at home and abroad.
-A far worse tragedy occurred on the same day when a fire ripped through the stadium of Third Division champions Bradford City, killing 56 spectators.
-On 29 May, at the European Cup Final in Brussels, rioting by Liverpool fans led to the collapse of a wall and 39 spectators (most of them Italian) were crushed or trampled to death in the panic.
-Shortly after the game, which Juventus of Italy won 1–0, all English clubs were banned from European competitions for an indefinite period, which ended up being six years for Liverpool and five years for every other English football club.
+However, the season was overshadowed by three major tragedies involving English clubs.
+On 11 May 1985, the last day of the league season, a teenage spectator was killed at St Andrew's stadium in a Second Division clash between Birmingham City and Leeds United in another incident of hooliganism.
+A far worse tragedy occurred on the same day when the Bradford City stadium fire ripped through the main stand of Third Division champions Bradford City, killing 56 spectators.
+On 29 May, at the European Cup Final in Brussels, rioting by Liverpool fans led to the Heysel Stadium disaster, in which 39 spectators (most of them Italian) were crushed or trampled to death.
+Shortly after the game, which Juventus won 1–0, all English clubs were banned from European competitions for an indefinite period (five years for most clubs, six for Liverpool).

+League season

+Howard Kendall's Everton side won the First Division title with 90 points, finishing 13 points ahead of runners-up Liverpool.
+They clinched the championship with five games to spare.
+Everton also won the European Cup Winners' Cup, defeating Rapid Vienna 3–1 in the final.
+Manchester United won the FA Cup, denying Everton a potential double.

+In the lower divisions, Oxford United won the Second Division, Bradford City won the Third Division (despite the stadium fire), and Chesterfield won the Fourth Division.

+Relegated from the First Division were Norwich City, Sunderland, and Stoke City.